- Eat Smart / Move More Program

 - Increasing ability to learn and do better in school

-- Improvement of symptoms linked to stress, depression, and other mental health concerns such as ADHD
+- Decreasing symptoms related to stress, depression, and other mental health concerns such as ADHD

-- Short and long term physical health benefits
+- Increasing short and long term physical health benefits

 - Burning more calories